 What Compensation Is Available?

+Punitive damages are awarded on top of compensatory awards when companies knew about dangers and hid them, prioritized profits over safety, or engaged in fraud or deception.
 Many large talc verdicts include substantial punitive damages.
-The $4.69 billion St. Louis verdict included $4.14 billion in punitive damages alone.
+The 2018 St. Louis verdict of $4.69 billion included $4.14 billion in punitive damages alone.

 Recent talcum powder verdicts: